Nioh 3: Dual Swords Build – Flowing Flame Beginner Guide

 Use any strong Dual Swords first, then optimize for pressure

-For a beginner flowing flame nioh 3 setup, your weapon checklist is simple.
 Start with Dual Swords that let you keep attacking without going dry on Ki after one short string.
-If you can choose between slightly higher sheet damage and better Ki economy, the second stat line is usually more valuable at this stage.
-Dual swords scale harder from uptime than from one bigger number on the equipment screen.
+When you choose between slightly higher sheet damage and better Ki economy, take the Ki economy.
+Dual Swords scale harder from uptime than from one bigger number on the equipment screen.

-• Take Life Drain or sustain effects if they appear on a good pair.
+• Take Life Drain or sustain effects when they land on a good pair.

-• Value bonuses that improve Martial Arts, because that is where the build starts to snowball.
+• Value Martial Arts bonuses, because that is where the build snowballs.

 • Do not wait for a perfect weapon before committing to the playstyle.

-That armor choice also tells you something important about the build’s identity.
-Even in the more aggressive Flowing Flame route, experienced builders are not abandoning survivability.
-They are trying to make aggression sustainable.
-If your gear lets you recover health while spending less Ki on your best skills, you can keep up the pressure that makes dual swords dangerous in the first place.
+That choice tells you the build’s identity.
+Even on the aggressive Flowing Flame route you are not abandoning survivability — you are making aggression sustainable.
+If your gear recovers health while spending less Ki on your best skills, you can hold the pressure that makes Dual Swords dangerous.
+For a heavier sword build that trades this speed for stagger and lightning scaling, compare the Righteous Lightning Samurai sword build.

 How fire scaling works on this build

-Fire scaling here is less about one massive elemental multiplier and more about how quickly dual swords apply elemental buildup.
-Because the weapon hits so often, it can inflict Scorch faster than many slower weapons.
-That makes fire the natural identity for Flowing Flame, especially in a beginner build where easy status application is more practical than elaborate combo routing.
+Fire scaling here is about how quickly Dual Swords apply elemental buildup, not one massive multiplier.
+Because the weapon hits so often, it inflicts Scorch faster than slower weapons.
+That makes fire the natural identity for a beginner build, where easy status application beats elaborate combo routing.

-At the same time, public guides do not treat fire as mandatory.
-That flexibility matters.
-If a boss is awkward for fire or your gear naturally supports another element, the shell of the build still works because the real scaling is tied to rapid-hit status application and Ki pressure.
-This is also why water keeps appearing as the most common secondary pairing.
-Water Sword is already one of the best dual swords punish tools, and many builders like pairing water support to inflict Saturated for extra damage on tougher targets.
+Fire is not mandatory, though, and that flexibility matters.
+If a boss is awkward for fire or your gear favors another element, the shell still works because the real scaling is tied to rapid-hit status application and Ki pressure.
+That is why water is the strongest secondary pairing: Water Sword is already one of the best Dual Swords punish tools, and water support inflicts Saturated for extra damage on tougher targets.

-The practical rule is simple: keep fire as your main identity for general play, but do not refuse a strong water-assisted hybrid if your support options lean that way.
-That is still consistent with the current meta rather than a contradiction of it.
+The rule is simple: keep Scorch as your main status plan for general play, but do not refuse a strong water-assisted hybrid when your support options lean that way.

 FinalBoss // Gear